Today’s healthy zucchini salad recipe is proof that raw food can be delicious as well.

 For full ingredient measurements and detailed instructions, check out the recipe section below.Jump to Recipe

 What Else Go Well in a Zucchini Salad Recipe?

 If you want to customize your own salad, we have a few suggestions:

 1. Seeds and Nuts

-Pine nuts, sunflower seeds, peanuts, or cashews are some of the best options to add to your salad.
-These crunchy nuts and seeds will add more crunch and enhance the salad’s texture.
+Pine nuts, sunflower seeds, peanuts, or cashews are some of the best options for your salad.
+These crunchy nuts and seeds will add more texture to your salad.

-When it comes to adding colors to your salad, tomatoes are always the best options.
+When it comes to adding color to your salad, you can’t go wrong with tomatoes.
 Throwing in a few red and yellow cherry tomatoes will brighten up your salad instantly.